mikethefifth/jamf_connect_pam/README.md

 | AuthUIOIDCTenant       | Specifices the Tenant or Org of your IDP Instance                    | `<key>AuthUIOIDCTenant</key>` `<string>Acme</string>` |
 | AuthUIOIDCClientID     | The Client ID of the added app in your IdP used to authenticate the user | `<key>AuthUIOIDCClientID</key>` `<string>0oad0gmia54gn3y8923h1</string>` |

-These keys can either be set using a Configuration Profile with JAMF Pro or by using the defaults command.
+These keys can either be set using a Configuration Profile with Jamf Pro or by using the defaults command.

 Example Defaults command: `sudo defaults write /Library/Preferences/com.jamf.connect.login.plist AuthUIOIDCProvider -string Okta`